RenegadePariah/meaningful-decision/README.md

 Fields of the 'settings' text file:

-scenario.seed allows to fix the scenario to a specific series of decisions tree.depth is the number of branches (2^n-1) tree.length.max is the maximal size of a decision string tree.length.start is the initial size of a decision string count.color is the number of available colors to shade a decision character size.puzzle is the size of puzzles (width and height) currency.start is the starting currency of the player (equal for all three currencies) currency.end is the currency the player must spend to win the game in the final puzzle (equal for all three currencies) difficulty.minimum determines the minimum difficulty of a puzzle difficulty.maximum determines the maximum difficulty of a puzzle ratio.mutation is the likelihood that decision strings receives more than one character change from parent to child (inheritance). ratio.surprise is the likelihood that one character of a decision is only revealed at the end rate.insertion is the likelihood for decision strings to inherit a new character rate.deletion is the likelihood for decision strings to lose an inherited character rate.incrementation is the likelihood for decision strings to change the progress of an inherited character (negatively or positively) rate.coloration is the likelihood for decision strings to change the color of an inherited character
+scenario.seed allows to fix the scenario to a specific series of decisions. tree.depth is the number of branches (2^n-1). tree.length.max is the maximal size of a decision string . tree.length.start is the initial size of a decision string . count.color is the number of available colors to shade a decision character. size.puzzle is the size of puzzles (width and height). currency.start is the starting currency of the player (equal for all three currencies). currency.end is the currency the player must spend to win the game in the final puzzle (equal for all three currencies). difficulty.minimum determines the minimum difficulty of a puzzle. difficulty.maximum determines the maximum difficulty of a puzzle. ratio.mutation is the likelihood that decision strings receives more than one character change from parent to child (inheritance). ratio.surprise is the likelihood that one character of a decision is only revealed at the end. rate.insertion is the likelihood for decision strings to inherit a new character. rate.deletion is the likelihood for decision strings to lose an inherited character. rate.incrementation is the likelihood for decision strings to change the progress of an inherited character (negatively or positively). rate.coloration is the likelihood for decision strings to change the color of an inherited character.

 Assign a value to a field by writting <field.name><whitespace><field.value> on one line.
 The field's ultimate value will be the last assignment for that field in the file.